zuriniw/zuriniw.github.io/data/cv_preprocessed.md

 **Research Student at Interactive Structures Lab, Human-Computer Interaction Institute, Carnegie Mellon University** \hfill 2025.04 - Present

-- Conducted a Wizard-of-Oz user study on small-scale personal robots across private, social, and public-work environments; modeled intention-aware and intention-revealing proactivity, and distilled quantitative and qualitative findings into design recommendations for unobtrusive proactive robots.
+- Designed and conducted a Wizard-of-Oz study on how users perceive a proactive portable personal robot performing different types of assistances across private, social, and public contexts; synthesized quantitative and qualitative findings into design recommendations for developing unobtrusive proactive physical assistance
-- Building a computational pipeline to orchestrate the multimodal behaviors of proactive personal robots, integrating perception, decision-making, and interaction modules (ongoing).
+- Developing a real-time computational pipeline for proactive physical agents to perceive and reason about contextual cues, and to orchestrate multimodal proactive behaviors to initiate assistance &nbsp;(ongoing)

 **Research Intern at WHY Research Lab, Carnegie Mellon University** \hfill 2024.08 - 2025.01

+- Replicated the 'Ladybug' project, which transformed dismantled disk drives into a scanning device through disassembly, resoldering, and Raspberry Pi integration
 - Built the WasteStation database in Notion to map connections between components and potential reuse applications
-- Replicated the 'Ladybug' project, which transformed dismantled disk drives into a scanning device through disassembly, resoldering, and Raspberry Pi integration

 **Research Assistant, Humachine Lab, Soochow University** \hfill 2021.08 - 2022.07

-- Executed Mixed Reality (MR) workflows in nonlinear panel assembly of a full-scale house within 10 days
-- Framed and led four on-site collaboration methods to maximize the benefits of MR in registration, adjustment, synchronized work, and cross-time work
+- Implemented MR workflows for nonlinear façade assembly and designed four on-site collaboration methods to maximize the use of limited MR devices within a small, low-tech construction team
 - Documented the design-to-construction process and contributed to academic writing